 For example, charity Turn2us can assess your eligibility for benefits through its Turn2us benefits calculator or if you’d rather speak to someone, you can contact them by phone on 0808 802 2000.
 The site Entitledto.co.uk also has a free benefits calculator which you can use to work out whether you qualify for financial support.

 Alternatively, you can get help from Citizens Advice.
 You can search for your local Citizens Advice here or you can telephone their customer service helpline on 0344 411 1444.
-You can also read more about other forms of help you might be able to get in our article Financial support for those affected by coronavirus.

 If you do receive a lump sum payment, either because you’ve been made redundant, been given a cash gift, or received an inheritance, don’t be tempted to try and reduce your savings to boost the amount you receive in benefits.
 If the Department for Work and Pensions (DWP) gets wind of the fact you’ve bought possessions which are excluded from means-testing, or you’ve given away your money, they’re likely to consider this a ‘deprivation of assets’.
 If they think you’ve done this deliberately, they might still take these savings into account when assessing the benefits you’re entitled to, even though you no longer have them.